-As a type of surety bond, a West Virginia auto dealer bond helps auto dealers comply with state rules and regulations surrounding the sale or exchange of vehicles.
+As a type of West Virginia surety bond, an auto dealer bond helps auto dealers comply with state rules and regulations surrounding the sale or exchange of vehicles.

 The requirement to have a West Virginia auto dealer bond provides some peace of mind to consumers that conduct business with licensed auto dealers.
 If an auto dealer fails to comply with current laws or operates fraudulently, then a claim can be made against the bond to cover financial losses.

 How Does a West Virginia Auto Dealer Bond Work?

 A West Virginia auto dealer bond is a legal contract that involves three specific parties.

 The first party is the state licensing department responsible for managing auto dealer requirements.
 This party is known as the obligee of the bond.